 His Independent Review of Regulation, Audit, Inspection and Complaints handling of public services in Scotland - "The Crerar Review" - saw almost all of his 44 key recommendations enshrined in statute – The Public Sector Reform Scotland Act 2010.

 In June 2004, he was appointed a non-Executive Director of the Scottish Government with responsibility for the Justice Department.

-Lorne has been Chairman of Highlands and Islands Enterprise (HIE) since 2012, being reappointed for another term in 2017, after first being appointed to the Board in April 2008, and stepped down in early 2020 after two terms as in the position.
+Lorne was appointed Chairman of Highlands and Islands Enterprise (HIE) in 2012, after first being appointed to the Board in April 2008, and stepped down in early 2020 after two terms as in the position.